Zenovations/knockout-sync/README.md

 @params {Array<object>} records things to put into our array model
 @returns {Promise} resolved after store verifies the add (if autoUpdate is true) and contains the new record id

 Load some JavaScript objects into our model.
-If the objects contain ids, they are considered existing and **the dirty flag is not set** (they are assumed to exist and to be up-to-date).
-If autoUpdate is true, dirty records will be saved immediately.
+If autoUpdate is true, new records will be saved immediately.

 When auto-update is true, the promise will be fulfilled after the save operation completes and contains the recordId.
 Otherwise, it will fulfill immediately with a null value.